osm-merge/osm-merge/docs/extending.md

 	ogrinfo -ro -al [infile] | grep "TRLUSE" | sort | uniq

 This is also useful as it prints the schema used by the dataset and the data type of each field.
-It also display the projection, which is important as everything needs to be in NAD84 for the geometries to be correct.
+It also displays the projection, which is important as everything needs to be in NAD84 for the geometries to be correct.